 - Product Mix

-An effective liquor cost control requires you to optimize each of these above-mentioned elements.
-But in order to do that, you must first understand how these elements affect your liquor cost which has a direct connection with your restaurant business’s overall profit.
+An effective liquor cost control requires you to optimize each of these elements mentioned above.
+But to do that, you must first understand how these elements affect your liquor cost which has a direct connection to your restaurant business’s overall profit.
 There are a couple of ways to control your food and liquor costs.

 The price you charge for each drink will significantly impact your liquor cost in a great way.
 The higher the price of each drink, the lower will be your liquor cost.
-If your goal is simply to have the lowest possible liquor cost, then charging more for each drink would be a good way to achieve your desired outcome.
-However, your ultimate goal should be to maximize the profit of your restaurant business and not to just have the lowest possible liquor cost which is why this cost control technique is rarely used.
+If your goal is to have the lowest possible liquor cost, then charging more for each drink would be a good way to achieve your desired outcome.
+However, your ultimate goal should be to maximize the profit of your restaurant business, not to have the lowest possible liquor cost which is why this cost control technique is rarely used.
 To achieve this goal, you will need to make some strategic decisions regarding your pricing.

-It is important to understand the relationship between margin and volume.
+It is essential to understand the relationship between margin and volume.
 Having higher priced drinks may lower your liquor cost, but it may also drive customers to more affordably-priced bars in town.
-A really low liquor cost does not do you much good if you are not selling many drinks.
+A meager liquor cost does not do you much good if you are not selling many drinks.
 By lowering your prices, you are more likely to increase your sales volume.
-Your goal is to determine the right price point to balance sales volume and liquor cost in order to maximize profitability.
+Your goal is to determine the right price point to balance sales volume and liquor cost to maximize profitability.
 This is an example where managing your profits require a more holistic approach than simple liquor cost management.